-This is only do able on certain ECU’s, Like the MS41.0/.1.2 and MS43 to a degree (even though that may need to be sent in to somebody).
-I suggest you go have a stroll at RomRaider Project & RomRaider Forums,
+RomRaider Project – This is only do able on certain ECU’s, Like the MS41.0/.1.2 and MS43 to a degree (even though that may need to be sent in to somebody).
+I suggest you go have a stroll at RomRaider Forums,

-Alternatively if you are on a budget, even look at Piggyback ECU Options we have used include such as Ostrich 2.0 with Tuner Pro, Works Great on OBD I Cars, Also there is AEM FI/C 6.
+Ostrich 2.0 with Tuner Pro Forums – Is a great piggyback option if you have an OBD I Car and on a budget, Also there is AEM FI/C 6.
 I recommend going this way if you are using the M122H type of setup and you don’t want to hire a Tuner, that is if you are looking to make more power.
 There are people who just get away with using an raising rate fuel pressure regulator & AFR gauge, the old fashioned way with low boost!